National Police Agency (South Korea): Ssangyong Motor Dispute Suppression

+Controversy over the database of rally participants

+According to the 2010 state audit data submitted by Democratic Party Choi Kyu-sik from the National Police Agency, the police have been systematically entering and managing photos of participants taken at rally and demonstration sites since 2001 after establishing a video interpretation system.
+The number of people entered for interpretation in this way was 23,698 over a period of five and a half years from 2005 to the end of August 2010.
+Since the police declared the half-price tuition rally in May 2011 illegal with tens of thousands of participants, it is likely that thousands more photos were entered.
+The National Police Agency did not disclose the scale of the data entered between 2001 and 2004.

 Ranks

 Commissioner General is Chief of the Korean Police at most one may be appointed at a time.
 Chief Superintendent General are Deputy Chief of National Police Agency, Chief of local police agencies in Seoul, Busan, Gyeonggi and Incheon Province, Equivalent to dean of National Police College.

 Newly commissioned officers are appointed as Policeman Assistant(순경시보) for a one-year probationary period.
 The uniform and insignia of an assistant is identical to those of a Policeman.

 In Jeju Special Self-Governing Provincial Police Agency, prefix of all rank is 'Self-Governing' such as "Self-Governing Police Officer".

 Equipment

+Uniform

+Since the KNPA is a legitimate police force of a nation, it has its own distinct uniforms and headgear.

+Police uniforms in Korea are the same, as the nations long history of relying on a strong, centralized police force.

+Officers of the KNPA, like most police forces, wear uniforms to deter crime by establishing a visible presence while on patrol, to make themselves easily identifiable to non-police officers or to their colleagues who require assistance, and to quickly identify each other at crime scenes for ease of coordination.

+As for Police officers specialized for extra tasks, such as the Riot Police, SWAT teams etc, many other clothing were provided.
+For riot units, like the above the riot control uniform currently used by the KNPA.

 Vehicles

 Police cars used by the National Police Agency include the semi-mid-size Hyundai Elantra, mid-size Hyundai Sonata and SsangYong Korando C SUV.
 On average, there are two or three police cars in each police district, though there can be up to seven in busy areas.
 Motorcycles in the 1,170–1,690cc range are used for traffic operations.

 South Korean police also use police buses.
-Currently used models are the Hyundai Universe and Hyundai Super Aero City, but all bus models will change to hydrogen vehicle like the Hyundai Elec-city Hydrogen electric vehicle.
+Currently used models are the Hyundai Universe and Hyundai Super Aero City, but all bus models will change to hydrogen vehicle like the Hyundai Elec City Hydrogen electric vehicle.

 South Korean police uses various helicopters such as Bell 412, Bell 206L-3, AgustaWestland AW119 Koala, AgustaWestland AW109C, Bell 212, KAI KUH-1 Surion and Mil Mi-172.